Philip Corbet: Biography

-He very quickly managed to obtain commissions from much of the societal elites in the area, with Thomas Kenyon of Pradoe Hall, nr Oswestry, one notable patron during this early period of his career.
-Amongst others were portraits of Dr. William Clement, the Three Burton Brothers and a joint portrait of Hugh Owen and John Blakeway, whose History of Shrewsbury was hugely successful in the town at the time.
+He very quickly managed to obtain commissions from much of the societal elites in the area, with Thomas Kenyon of Pradoe Hall, near Oswestry, one notable patron during this early period of his career.
+Amongst others were portraits of Dr. William Clement, the Three Burton Brothers and a joint portrait of Hugh Owen and John Brickdale Blakeway, whose History of Shrewsbury was hugely successful in the town at the time.
 All three of these paintings are held in the collection of Shrewsbury Museum and Art Gallery, and reflect his highly finished, refined, style.
 Similarities between his work and that of the seventeenth-century Dutch painters like Gerard ter Borch and Gerard Dou are clear during this period, with this personal interest of his later manifesting itself in his travelling to The Netherlands in 1829 or 1830, a trip he undertook with Thomas Carline.
 From this period, the Teylers Museum has several of his portraits in their collection, whilst he returned to Shrewsbury with copies of paintings by a number of Dutch Old Masters.
 Five of these copies that were later exhibited in Shrewsbury in an exhibition in 1958, when they were listed, with some slight titular alterations, as A Copy of Van Ostade’s Portrait of Paulus Potter, Lady in White Satin (after Gerard ter Borch), Dutch Interior (after Gerard Dou), Dutch Interior (after Pieter de Hooch) and Presentation of Christ in the Temple (after Rembrandt).

 Upon returning from the Netherlands, he married Jane Carline, and his good friend Thomas became his brother-in-law.
 Jane and Philip would go on have ten children, which they raised in the Judge's Lodgings, in Shrewsbury's Belmont area, accommodation acquired with the help of his long-time patron Thomas Kenyon.
 He was able set up a studio in the attic here and proceeded to have a productive career as a portraitist until the 1850s.
-In the documentation concerning his eventual eviction from the property, it is suggested by Philip's son Rowland that his sight was failing him by this time and that he was unable to practise paintings in the manner he previously had.
-Within these letters, it is also suggested that he had looked to transition to a career as a daguerreotype portraits, perhaps in an attempt to combat his declining sight.
+In the documentation concerning his eventual eviction from the property, it is suggested by Philip's son Rowland that his sight was failing him by this time and that he was unable to practise painting in the manner he previously had.
+Within these letters, it is also suggested that he had looked to transition to a career as a daguerreotype portraitist, perhaps in an attempt to combat his declining sight.

 Following three portraits painted in 1856, no other paintings by Corbet are documented, but he would live for another 21 years.